Empirical Welfare Maximization with Constraints: Monte Carlo Simulations

-I randomly draw observations from the OHIE sample to form a random sample.
-Under this simulation design, I can solve for the constrained optimal criterion as
+To ensure the practical relevance of the simulation, I calibrate to the distribution of the data from the OHIE, which is also used for empirical illustration in Section \ref{sec:Empirical-example}, based on Example \ref{exa:Welfare-program-eligibility} of Section \ref{sec:Motivations-and-setup}.

-where $\left(W_{}(g;P),B(g;P)\right)$ are the sample-analog in the OHIE sample.
-The criterion class $\mathcal{G}$ includes income thresholds that can vary with the number of children.
-The constrained optimal criterion is
+For the purpose of this simulation study, the OHIE represents the population $P$, and I take the estimates $(\tau_{i}^{\ast},C_{i}^{\ast})$ constructed in Section \ref{subsec:Data} as the true benefit and cost $(\tau,C)$.
+Under this simulation design, I can solve for the constrained optimal policy as

-for characteristics $x=(income,\ numchild)$.
-The maximum feasible welfare is given by $W_{}(g_{P}^{\ast};P)=3.8\%$, an increase of 3.8\% in reporting good subjective health.
-The cost associated with the constrained optimal criterion is $B(g_{P}^{\ast};P)=-\$0.6$, meaning per enrollee $g_{P}^{\ast}$ costs \$0.6 less than the current expansion criterion.
+where $\left(W_{}(g;P),B(g;P)\right)$ are the sample analogs in the OHIE sample.
+The policy class $\mathcal{\widetilde{G}}$ includes income thresholds that can vary with the number of children as described in Equation~\eqref{eq:coarse grid} of Appendix~\ref{appx:computation}, which is slightly coarsened than the class used in Section~\ref{subsec:Estimating-a-more}.
+The maximum feasible welfare is given by $W_{}(g_{P}^{\ast};P)=3.76\%$, an increase of 3.76\% in reporting good subjective health.
+The cost associated with the constrained optimal policy is $B(g_{P}^{\ast};P)=\$1,340$, slightly below the constraint $k=\$1,377$ as defined in Equation~\eqref{eq:def k}.